LLNL/units/README.md

 For more details see the [documentation](https://units.readthedocs.io/en/latest/web/index.html)

-### Converter App
+### Converter Application
-A converter app can be built as part the units library by setting `UNITS_BUILD_CONVERTER_APP=ON` in the CMake build.
+A converter command line application can be built as part the units library by setting `UNITS_BUILD_CONVERTER_APP=ON` in the CMake build.
 This is a simple command line script that takes a measurement entered on the command line and a unit to convert to and returns the new value by itself or part of a string output with the units either simplified or in original form.

 ## Usage
 Many units are defined as `constexpr` objects and can be used directly